$125 off any CGM Plan. Use code WINTER125

 It’s important to drink a lot of fluids to replace any water you’ve lost because of your illness.
 Being sick can cause dehydration, especially if you’ve experienced diarrhea or vomiting.
 High blood sugar can also cause more frequent urination, which can lead to further dehydration.

 Stick to water and low-sugar drinks, such as unsweetened herbal tea.
-The CDC recommend drinking four to six ounces of fluids every half-hour.
+The CDC recommend drinking four to eight ounces of fluids every half-hour.

 Eat Regular Meals